kevshakes/content/posts/modern-CI-CD-Pipelines-on-Amazon-CodeCatalyst-with-Jira-Issues-Tracking/index.md

 ## Clean Up the Resources

 Now that you’ve finished building a modern CI/CD pipeline on Amazon CodeCatalyst, you can delete all resources from Amazon CodeCatalyst and your AWS Account.

+To delete the resources:

+* Go to AWS Cloud formation and delete the stack associated with the project that was depoyed by CodeCatalyst
+* Delete your CodeCatalyst Project
+* Unlink the repository from the Codecatalyst Space * Remove your AWS Account from the CoredeCatalyst Space

 ## Conclusion